-As someone planning to create an online store or migrate your current store to another platform in the near future, you might be considering your options.
-Shopify and Magento Community Edition (aka Magento) are two widely acclaimed and used ecommerce store creation and management platforms today.
+As someone planning to create an online store, or migrate your current store to another platform in the near future, you might be considering your options.
+Shopify and Magento Open Source (aka Magento) are two widely acclaimed and used ecommerce store creation and management platforms today.
 There are, however, some huge fundamental differences between these platforms that you should be well aware of before making a comparative evaluation of the two:

-- Shopify is a commercial product (that you need to pay for) while Magento Community is a free, open-source software
+- Shopify is a commercial product (that you need to pay for) while Magento Open Source is a free, open-source software.

 - Shopify is a hosted solution (where your store is hosted by them) while Magento requires that you provide your own hosting, install, setup and configure everything before you can actually start creating your store – something requiring medium to high level of web development and programming skills.